DimsumPanda/example-angular-project-build/README.md

 ## Objective
 Create an autoscaling group (ASG) of EC2 instances.
 The pipeline will build the application and push the image into Dockerhub.
 The image will then be used to spin up a container in each EC2 instance in the ASG.
 The loadbalancer would expose the application through its DNS.

-Feature branches are intended to be pushed as a separate image from the Master Branch; however, this pipeline can be modified and customized to meet your needs.
+Feature branches are intended to be pushed to a separate image repository than the Master Branch; however, this pipeline can be modified and customized to meet your needs.

 ## Prerequisites
 - Jenkins instance (make sure it has enough compute/memory to run the file, if you run into issues executing the pipeline, try increasing the Jenkins machine)